FoalTS/foal/docs/cloud/aws-beanstalk.md

 The application restarts.
 This may take a few minutes.

 ## Generate & Run the Database Migrations

+**Warning, warning: this section is only compatible with projects created with FoalTS v0.8.
+If you need a tutorial for v1 and above, feel free to open a Github issue for that.**

 Migrations are SQL queries that modify the database schemas (definition of the tables, relations, etc).
 By default, every new Foal project is created with the option `synchronize: true` in its `ormconfig`.
 This setting updates the database schema on every launch of the application.